 “We are very proud to have earned accreditation,” said Timothy V. Cotz, Glenmeadow president and chief executive officer.
 “This represents a team effort, involving team members, residents and board members.”

 Cotz said Glenmeadow voluntarily applied for re-accreditation and participated in a rigorous self-study, on-site evaluation and in-depth review by CCAC-CARF.
 The process took nearly a year to complete.

 Highlighting the survey team’s findings, Brian J. Boon, CARF-CCAC president and chief executive officer, said, “Glenmeadow is led by a strong and dedicated board of directors that is very active and involved in the community and has a strong commitment of service to the persons served.
 In addition, the organization is managed by a seasoned and compassionate leadership team.
-The CEO demonstrated the exceptional ability to interact with residents, families, staff at all levels and the board.”
+The CEO demonstrated the exceptional ability to interact with residents, families, team members at all levels and the board.”

 CARF-CCAC said an organization receiving a five-year accreditation outcome has put itself through a rigorous peer review process and has demonstrated that it meets standards of excellence in three critical areas: resident life, health and wellness; financial resources and disclosure; and governance and administration.

 In its survey summary, CARF-CCAC noted, “There is a strong sense of satisfaction throughout the organization, making it an exciting place to live and work.
 The team members and persons served take great pride in their community, and the relationships with each other foster a culture of trust and acceptance.”